-- A Best-in-universe approach: selection of issuance or issuer based on their ESG quality regardless of their business sector within the broad fixed income market represented by the Fund's reference index i.e. Bloomberg MSCI Global Green Bond Index (EUR Hedged - An exclusion approach: the product does not use exclusions as a central tenet of its sustainability approach.
-However, the product applies Mirova's minimum standards policy which sets out criteria for determining exclusions in case of companies exposed to controversial activities (such as fossil fuel, palm oil, tobacco, military equipment etc)
+- the Best-in-universe approach: selection of best rated issuance regardless of their business sector in comparison with the Bloomberg Euro Aggregate 500MM Index, the product's reference index, which is a broad market index. - the exclusion approach: the product does not use exclusions as a central tenet of its sustainability approach.
+However the product applies Mirova's minimum standards policy which sets out criteria for determining exclusions in case of companies exposed to controversial activities (such as fossil fuel, palm oil, tobacco, military equipment etc).